Eamoned/Exploratory-Data-Analysis-Project2/README.md

 # Exploratory-Data-Analysis-Project2
 Coursera Exploratory Data Analysis - Project 2

+###Notes:

+All plots used the 'sum totals' for each year
+Question 4 states 'coal combustion-related sources'.
+I The assignment also states that 'you may choose to explore whatever categories you think are most useful'.
+In this case I choose source 'Pulverized coal' which is similar to the example given in the assignment text.

 ##Assignment:
 ###Questions:
 You must address the following questions and tasks in your exploratory analysis.
 For each question/task you will need to make a single plot.
 Unless specified, you can use any plotting system in R to make your plot.